iPaulPro/PolymarketAttestActionModule/README.md

 const resp = await clobClient.postOrder(order, OrderType.FOK);
 ```

-Note that you can alternatively use `clobClient.createOrder()` to create a limit order (specify the amount of shares to buy at a specific price).
-If no market price is available (`clobClient.getPrice()` returns "0") then orders must be placed as a limit order with the "midpoint" price (`clobClient.getMidpoint()`).
-Otherwise, the order will fail.
+Note that you can also create limit orders (specify the amount of shares to buy at a specific price).
+If no market price is available (`clobClient.getPrice()` returns "0") then orders must be placed as a limit order with the "midpoint" price, otherwise, the order will fail.
 Eg:

 ```ts
 const midRes = await clobClient.getMidpoint(tokenID);